Richard Dyantyi

-Qubudile Richard Dyantyi (born 25 October 1968) has represented the African National Congress (ANC) in the National Assembly since 2019.
+Qubudile Richard Dyantyi (born 25 October 1968) is a South African politician who represented the African National Congress (ANC) in the National Assembly from 2019 until 2024.
 Before that, he was a Member of the Western Cape Provincial Parliament and served as the Western Cape's Member of the Executive Council (MEC) for Local Government and Housing from 2005 to 2008.
 In 2021, he was elected chairperson of the national parliament's Committee for the Section 194 Enquiry into Busisiwe Mkhwebane's fitness to hold office.

 Early life and career

 Dyantyi was born on 25 October 1968 in Burgersdorp in present-day Eastern Cape (then part of the Cape Province).
 His home language is Xhosa.
 His mother, who was divorced from his father, was a domestic worker, and as a child he lived with his grandparents, who were farm labourers.
 He matriculated in 1989 from All Saints College in Bisho, a private school which he attended on a scholarship and where he was first-team rugby captain.

 After matriculating, he joined his mother in Khayelitsha outside Cape Town.
 From 1991, he began volunteering at Black Sash's advice office in Khayelitsha, and he later joined the ANC.
 Ahead of South Africa's first democratic elections in 1994, he served the party as an election organiser.
 He spent five years as a researcher at the Foundation for Contemporary Research before joining the Tygerberg Municipality in 1999, shortly before it was amalgamated into the new City of Cape Town municipality.